Blarc/home-k8s/kubernetes/infra/wireguard/README.md

 # Wireguard

 1. Router needs to open the correct port for the correct IP.
 2. Configuration is saved on the node.
-In order to delete configuration you need to execute to pod and delete with:
+To delete configuration, you need to execute to pod and delete with:
    ```bash
    rm -rf /config # Can't delete the folder, but deletes it's contents which is good enough
    ```
-3. If the routers static IP changes, `SERVERURL` environment variable, that is mapped from secret, needs to be updated.
+3. If the router static IP changes, `SERVERURL` environment variable mapped from secret needs to be updated.

 ## Setting up Wireguard on PC